brendandixon/thegatherings/doc/Roles.md

 Administrators.
 - Coach: Coaches provide an oversight role
 - Assistants: Assistants have varying, limited rights, within the scope

-- Participant: Participants generally have Read rights within the scope.
+Additionally, Members may be a *Participant* within a scope (such as a Gathering).
+While not strictly a role, Participants generally have Read rights within the scope.
 They also have the Delete right for their association with objects in the scope.

-Generally, the rights a Member has is a union of the rights from each assigned role.

 Each section below precisely defines the rights Members in role have within the scope.